Skip to main content

-Userpilot iOS SDK enables you to capture user insights and deliver personalized in-app experiences in real time.
-With just a one-time setup, you can immediately begin leveraging Userpilot’s analytics and engagement features to understand user behaviors and guide their journeys in-app.
+Install and initialize the Userpilot iOS SDK, identify users, track screens and events, and configure optional settings.
+The Userpilot iOS SDK enables you to capture user insights and deliver personalized in-app experiences in real time.
+With a one-time setup, you can immediately begin leveraging Userpilot’s analytics and engagement features to understand user behavior and guide their journeys in-app.

 Before you begin, ensure your iOS project meets the following requirements: